-The classes focus on the creative arts, including writing, acting, singing, cooking, and even gardening.
+The classes focus on the creative arts, including writing, acting, singing, cooking, and gardening.

-The course’s quality is astounding; each course is professionally produced and polished to provide a great learning experience that comes with a workbook included.
+The course’s quality is astounding; each course is professionally produced and polished to provide a great learning experience that includes a workbook.

 The Benefits of Masterclass

-A one-year subscription to masterclass costs only $200, and in fact, my entire family is benefiting from it.
+A one-year subscription to Masterclass costs only $180, and my entire family benefits from it.
 My son has already taken the Stephen Curry Basketball Course.
 My daughter took the Bobbi Brown Makeup Course, and my wife and I have completed the Gordon Ramsay Cookery Class and the Ron Finley Gangster Gardening Course.